MarsPreserve/.github/profile/README.md

-# Welcome to Mars Preserve Research Foundation 🍊
+# Welcome to Mars Preserve Research 🍊

-Welcome to The Mars Preserve Research Foundation.
+Welcome to The Mars Preserve Research.
 Our mission is to manage, build, create, and serve a meaningful purpose by delivering digital products, assets, and NFTs.
 This project (currently in BETA) focuses on developing AutoGrowBoxes for growing food and other desired herbs.
 However, space and a structured organization are required before the minting process can be initiated.

 We are building on the Polygon network.
 If the need arises to switch blockchains, we will reissue the minting process and remove our listings from the current service network.